jeroendoggen/Arduino-distance-sensor-library/README.md

  * Sharp GP2Y0A21YK IR Distance sensor
  * Sharp GP2Y0A41SK IR Distance sensor

-Code for the individual sensors in also maintained in separate Google code projects. (http://code.google.com/u/104098523773938750140/)
+Code for the individual sensors in also maintained in separate Google code projects. (will be moved to Github soon) (http://code.google.com/u/104098523773938750140/)

 Other Sharp distance sensors:
 -----------------------------